Unity Cup Scenario

 Sometimes, your team members (including your support cards) will have a white flame icon in the top right corner.
 That means that they're available for the Special Training.

 If you do the training with them (while they have the icon), the team member's spirit gauge will increase, and they will gain some stats.
-The stat increase will happen in all categories, but an extra bonus will be given to the specializations of the facility you did the training in (for example, doing speed training will yield extra speed and power).
+The stat increase will happen in all categories, but an extra bonus will be given to the specializations of the facility you did the training in (for example, doing speed training will yield extra Speed and Power).

-Stats are crucial for improving their personal abilities for the league races (and raising your overall team level), and the Spirit gauge is used to trigger the spirit explosion.
+Stats are crucial for improving their personal abilities for the league races (and raising your overall team level), and the Spirit gauge is used to trigger the Spirit Explosion.

 Spirit Explosion